The ‘Extraordinary’ Ginger-Lime Pickle

 2. Use your prepared ginger-lime pickle directly in cooking, as if you were adding ginger as an ingredient to a vegetable sauté, soup, or stir-fry.

-4. Add a pinch to hot water and drink throughout the day, especially if you are feeling cold, weak, nauseous, or have other signs of ama.
+4. Add a pinch to water (hot or cold) and drink throughout the day, especially if you are feeling cold, especially if you are feeling weak, nauseous, or have other signs of ama (toxins).

 ginger lime pickle